EU HomeMemberState Property

 For the EEA major rules, one of the key factors in determining the jurisdiction where a particular security should be disclosed is the home Member State.

-The phrase Member State simply refers to a particular country/state which is a member of the EU.
-The word home is used in distinction to host in describing the country and corresponding regulatory body that govern the disclosure obligations for an issuer's securities.
+The phrase Member State refers to a particular country/state which is a member of the EEA.
+The word home describes the country (and corresponding regulatory body) that governs the disclosure obligations for an issuer's securities.
 This is distinct from the host Member State which is any other EEA jurisdiction where an issuer's shares are admitted to trading.
-Any Transparency Directive (as Amended - TDA) related disclosure will be made to the relevant competent authority (RCA) of the particular Member State.
+Any Transparency Directive (as Amended - TDA) related disclosure will be made to the relevant competent authority (RCA) of the issuer's Home Member State (HMS).
 This is captured in Rapptr using the property HomeMemberState_v2 and its counterparts, CalculatedHomeMemberState and DeterminedHomeMemberState.

 EU Major Shareholding - EU Transparency Directive and Amendment (TDA)

 Although there is no specific reference to the MiFID regulation as seen in the EU Short Selling regulations, the TDA (Directive 2013/50/EU) clarifies (in sections 19-21) that, where an issuer has not chosen a home Member State, the home Member State is the country of incorporation of the issuer if they are traded on an EU regulated market.

 2) Issuer from outside the EEA ("third country issuers"):

 If an issuer's CountryOfIncorporation is outside the EEA then, as a proxy, Rapptr will use the RCA for that share from the ESMA FIRDS database to obtain a country for CalculatedHomeMemberState.